Joystream/bounties/README.md

   - Our long or short term [OKRs](https://github.com/Joystream/joystream/tree/master/okrs).
 Your proposal should preferably be in line with, or at least not orthogonal to these sources.
 Referring to an issue from one of our other repos can also be a good source.

-If you have a proposal that does not really fit under any of the above, feel free to gauge the interest and relevance in a more informal manner, e.g. in one of our communication channels, such as [Telegram](https://t.me/JoyStreamOfficial), or the forum, after it has been introduced in [Acropolis](https://github.com/Joystream/joystream/tree/master/testnets/acropolis).
+If you have a proposal that does not really fit under any of the above, feel free to gauge the interest and relevance in a more informal manner, e.g. in one of our communication channels, such as [Telegram](https://t.me/JoyStreamOfficial), or the [forum](https://testnet.joystream.org/#/forum).

 2. Make an [issue](https://github.com/Joystream/bounties/issues) in this repo, structured as follows: